- 20.1.1. Getting The Ability To Vote

 20.3.1.
 Try to be friendly when voting or commenting.
 As for everyone involved in the submission process, abuse is not acceptable.
 Go easy on new users or users having genuine difficulties.
 A 'please' or 'thank you' goes a long way to making communication easier, and criticism more palatable.

 20.3.2.
-You should report abusive users immediately to the Database Manager.
+You should report abusive users immediately to the Database support team.
 Please do not get into a flame war in the submission comments.

 - Mozilla "Linky" extension - https://addons.mozilla.org/en-US/firefox/addon/425 - Allows you to highlight a whole area of links and open all of them at once in a new tab or window.
 Excellent for double checking all the links in compilation or credit-heavy submissions.

 - Mozilla "Snap Links" - http://snaplinks.mozdev.org/ - Allows you to drag a box in which all links are selected and can then be opened in one go (in separate tabs, windows, etc.).